-This statutorily mandated unit has the responsibility of administering comprehensive health benefits and long-term care programs for state employees, state retirees and their dependents.
-It is also responsible for providing health benefits and long-term care programs to local governments and school jurisdiction employees, dependents and retirees.
+This statutorily mandated service area has the responsibility of administering a comprehensive health benefits program for state employees, state retirees and their dependents.
+It is also responsible for providing health benefits to local governments and school jurisdiction employees, dependents and retirees.